-Clinical observation (or shadowing - here, we use the terms interchangeably) is NOT the same thing as volunteering or direct patient care, and other hands-on experience.
+Clinical observation (or shadowing - here, we use the terms interchangeably) is NOT the same thing as volunteering, direct patient care, and other hands-on experience.
 Clinical observation is exactly what it sounds like: you are observing a healthcare professional provide care to patients or clients in a clinical setting, such as a hospital, therapy clinic, long term care facility, private practice, and so on.
 Through clinical observation experiences, you see what the day-to-day responsibilities of a given health career might involve within a given healthcare setting.

-Volunteering, on the other hand, is when you provide unpaid help in a given setting.
+Volunteering, on the other hand, is when you provide unpaid, hands-on help in a given setting.
 Sometimes the same setting may allow for both clinical observation experiences, as well as some volunteer opportunities.
-The best such experience would involve basic patient care or assisting opportunities.
-Anytime you undertake clinical observation, we encourage you to ask if there is anything you can do to help that would still allow you to be around the patients and the healthcare professional (for example, filing paperwork is not a particularly useful experience, but an OT or PT pre-applicant applying cold or hot packs in a PT clinic might be, since it would involve patient interaction.)
+The best such volunteer experience involves direct interaction with those you are serving.
+Anytime you undertake clinical observation, we encourage you to ask if there is anything you can do to help that would still allow you to be around the patients and the healthcare profession; for example, filing paperwork is not the most useful experience, but an OT or PT pre-applicant applying cold or hot packs might be, or a PA pre-applicant taking vitals, because these examples involve interaction with patients.

-We suggest you begin to garner clinical observation experience over freshman year breaks if possible, and that you begin to identify, and arrange ahead of time, the shadowing experiences you plan to undertake during the summer after your freshman year.
+We suggest you begin to garner clinical observation experience over freshman year weekends and/or breaks if possible, and that you begin to identify and arrange well ahead of time the shadowing experiences you plan to undertake during the summer after your freshman year.
 Freshman summer is a great time to begin confirming whether the field you are considering is a good fit and to begin developing familiarity and comfort with the clinical setting.

 We recommend you devote most of your time and effort during freshman year to acclimating yourself to college-level / IUB coursework, and to making your personal and academic transition from high school to college - learning how to study for college / IUB courses, acclimating yourself to college life and to the university in general, learning how to effectively manage your time, meeting with instructors and your advisor, and so on.